alpkabac/Image-gen-kazuma/README.md

 ## ✨ Key Features

 ### 🧠 Smart & Context-Aware
-*   **Smart Prompting Logic:** Automatically formats prompts based on your preferred model style (e.g., Booru tags for Pony/Illustrious vs. Natural Language for SDXL) and camera perspective.
+*   **Smart Prompting Logic:** Automatically formats prompts based on your preferred model style (e.g., Booru tags for Pony/Illustrious vs. Natural Language for SDXL/qwen) and camera perspective.
 *   **Workflow Context Switching:** The extension remembers your settings (Steps, CFG, LoRAs) *per workflow*.
 Switch from an SDXL workflow to an SD1.5 workflow, and all your sliders instantly snap to your last used configuration for that file.
 *   **Diagnostic Mode:** Preview and edit the exact prompt the LLM generated before sending it to the image server.